 We and our Partners use information technology systems to varying degrees in the conduct of operations.
 Information technology systems can be complex to develop, maintain, upgrade and protect against emerging threats.
 As a result, failure to hire or retain adequate personnel to manage our information systems may impair our ability to accurately gauge the financial and managerial resources needed to invest in information systems or result in failure to realize the anticipated benefits of resources invested in information systems particularly as business needs changes.
 Information technology systems are subject to damage or interruption from power outages, computer and telecommunications failures, computer viruses, security breaches and natural disasters.
 In addition, non-technical issues (including vandalism, catastrophic events and human error) can damage or interrupt information technology systems in ways that require significant investment to fix or replace the affected system.
 As a result, we or our Partners may suffer interruptions in our operations in the interim.
 Third parties with whom we and our Partners share data also face risks relating to cybersecurity.
-Neither we nor our Partners' information security or privacy operations.
+Neither we nor our Partners directly control these third parties' information security or privacy operations.
 Similarly, we do not control any of our Partners' information security or privacy operations.
-Similarly, we do not control any of our Partners' information security or our Partners' or other service providers that we and our Partners share data with may have a material adverse effect on our business or results of operations.
+Any material interruptions or failures in our or our Partners' systems or the products or systems of our or our Partners' third-party vendors or other service providers that we and our Partners share data with may have a material adverse effect on our business or results of operations.